January 31, 2011

-Robert E. Black, MD, MPH, is a recipient of the Prince Mahidol Award in the field of Public Health, which recognizes “outstanding contribution in the field of public health for the sake of the well-being of the peoples.”
-Black, who is chair and Edgar Berman Professor in International Health at the Johns Hopkins Bloomberg School of Public Health, is being recognized for his outstanding work on zinc supplementation.
+Robert E. Black, MD, MPH, recieved the Prince Mahidol Award in the field of Public Health, which recognizes “outstanding contribution in the field of public health for the sake of the well-being of the peoples.”
+Black, who is chair and Edgar Berman Professor in International Health at the Johns Hopkins Bloomberg School of Public Health, was recognized for his outstanding work on zinc supplementation.
 His studies in Bangladesh, India, Peru and Zanzibar demonstrated that daily zinc supplementation significantly reduced the severity of diarrhea and pneumonia.
 Throughout his career, Black has focused his research and activities on reducing the unnecessary deaths of children worldwide from infectious diseases and malnutrition.
 Black shares this year’s award with Ananda S. Prasad of Wayne State University and Kenneth H. Brown of the University of California at Davis.
-The $50,000 prize will be conferred on the recipients by His Majesty the King of Thailand Bhumibol Adulyadej, at a ceremony in Bangkok on January 26, 2011.
+The $50,000 prize was conferred on the recipients by His Majesty the King of Thailand Bhumibol Adulyadej, at a ceremony in Bangkok on January 26, 2011.

 The Prince Mahidol Award was established in honor of the late Prince Mahidol of Songka, the Royal Father of His Majesty the King of Thailand.
 Prince Mahidol modernized medical services and education in Thailand and is known to the country as the “Father of Modern Medicine and Public Health.”